 1. Information must be data-driven

-Our job is to take science-based data and make it simple for our clients to understand and execute.
+All of our wellness recommendations are informed by science-based data.
 While we will always evolve along with new, qualified information, we will never experiment with unverified conjecture.

 2. Food must be enjoyed